GuyBarros/5_Steps_Service_Mesh/README.md

  Now it is time to start adding services to DC2. we will start by adding a Service router for MongoDB which will use the gateways to redirect any requests from the local DC to DC1.

- This makes it so we dont have to deploy MongoDB in Datacenter2 and the chatapp can just use the data from Datacenter1.
+ This makes it so we don't have to deploy MongoDB in Datacenter2 and the chatapp can just use the data from Datacenter1.

  ```hcl
 kind = "service-resolver"